ilanman/Rpres_ML_2/index.md

 # Structure
 <space>

-- recursive partitioning -> "divide and conquer"
+- Recursive partitioning -> "divide and conquer"
-- going down, choose feature that is most *predictive* of target class
+- Going down, choose feature that is most *predictive* of target class
-  - split the data according to feature
+  - Split the data according to feature
-  - continue...
+  - Continue...

 ----